 Incense burning has been an intrinsic element of ancient Egypt religious rituals.
 This ancient ritual eventually spread through the Roman Empire and many countries in Asia.
 You probably have many questions if you are a newbie in incense burning.
 For example, what kind of incense to use, is there a best time to burn incense, or are there spiritual benefits?

 Read on to learn the answers to all these questions to guide you in choosing the best incense type and form that suits your needs.

 Table of Contents

-The limbic system is the part of the brain where emotions, memory, and behavior are controlled.
+The limbic system is part of the brain where emotions, memory, and behaviour are controlled.
 The limbic system is directly linked to the olfactory senses creating a reaction in the neuro system.
 However, the neuro system reacts; differently, so different scents produce different responses.

 The burning of incense has often complemented meditation and yoga.
 Burning incense adds a layer of centeredness or focus by inhaling its scent.

 The scent of burning incense can aid in curbing stress or decrease anxiety.
 Coupled with a meditation session, it brings the mind and the body to a calm and relaxed state.
 There are specific scents you can use as incense for meditation.

 Another reason to burn incense is to help cleanse and purify.
 There are two reasons why you cleanse and purify – to vaporize and drive away bacteria and insects and to ward off negative energies.
 You use incense for protection to cleanse and purify your mind or any space.
 An incense for protection helps purify and keep negative energies out, giving you protection against evil.

 If you want to set the right ambience for your living space, burning incense sticks is a practice that cannot be ignored.
 However, when it comes to the optimal time of day to burn incense, the answer is clear: mornings are the best time.